guopei/CompactBiPooling/README.md

-# Compact bilinear pooling for Torch
+# Compact Bilinear Pooling for Torch

 This code is revised from [@jnhwkim's](https://github.com/jnhwkim) [Multimodal Compact Bilinear Pooling for Torch7](https://github.com/jnhwkim/cbp).
 The main changes include: